HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

   ```

 ...
-Now you have your animation! 🎦
+Now you have your rendered frames and can piece them together to create an animation! 🎦

 Parts not covered in this tutorial:
 - Animating a rigid body like the cyr wheel
 - Exporting XML data
+- Full mesh creation and stylization